In The News

 Just in the past three years, more than 500 peer-reviewed neurofeedback research studies have been published, he said.
 And the clients who've seen benefits from neurofeedback don't doubt that the technique really works.

 Cochran has a quiet presence and a calm, gentle voice.
-The son of Houston psychiatrists, the clinical social worker received neurofeeback training from psychologist Eugenia Bodenhamer-Davis at the University of North Texas.
+The son of Houston psychiatrists, the clinical social worker received neurofeedback training from psychologist Eugenia Bodenhamer-Davis at the University of North Texas.
 He first began practicing neurofeedback in 2007.
 Natalie Delgadillo first came to Cochran's clinic reluctantly, thinking, "This is some stupid hippie mumbo-jumbo."
 Her mother made her go.

 She was 18, and her attention disorder was causing severe anxiety.
-She chain-smoked, rarely slept and was "kind of all over the place."
+She chain-smoked, rarely slept, and was "kind of all over the place."
 A drug she took for ADHD made her "like a caged animal," her mother, Elizabeth Soto, recalled.
 Cochran weaned her off the drug, and after five or six sessions of neurofeedback, "I could see a calmness come over her," her mother said.
 Neurofeedback at Cochran's clinic generally requires 30 to 40 visits; he charges $100 per visit.
 Delgadillo, who first went to the clinic four years ago, is now a 23-year-old University of Houston student and off all medication.
-After stopping neurofeedback in 2013, she remained a much calmer person, she said, but recent issues in her personal life caused anxiety to return, and she is doing neurofeeback again and feels more relaxed.
+After stopping neurofeedback in 2013, she remained a much calmer person, she said, but recent issues in her personal life caused anxiety to return, and she is doing neurofeedback again and feels more relaxed.

 Another of Cochran's clients, Chris Jolly, who graduated from Texas A&M University a year ago, once thought he had an inherent problem retaining information.
-He was actually impaired by multiple oncussions suffered while playing sports, he said.
+He was actually impaired by multiple concussions suffered while playing sports, he said.
 After finishing neurofeedback training at the Neurotherapy Center of Houston about two years ago, his grades shot up.
 He could better understand, focus on, and retain what he studied, he said.
 Other clinicians, including Dr. Nancy White, a psychologist and one of Houston's first neurofeedback practitioners, celebrate similar success stories.
 When she started, 27 years ago, "people thought I was weird … far out," she said.
-Her practice was initially focused on marriage and family counseling, and she still offers that, but her Galleria-area clinic, Unique Mindcare, now has a strong emphasis on brain-related treatments including neurofeedback and Nexalin, a non-invasive brain stimulation which, she says, works to balance brain chemistry when treating depression, anxiety and sleeplessness.
+Her practice was initially focused on marriage and family counseling, and she still offers that, but her Galleria-area clinic, Unique Mindcare, now has a strong emphasis on brain-related treatments including neurofeedback and Nexalin, a non-invasive brain stimulation which, she says, works to balance brain chemistry when treating depression, anxiety, and sleeplessness.
 (The neurofeedback society does not promote specific products, including Nexalin.)

 One of her clients, a 16-year-old boy, had been diagnosed with a neurological autoimmune illness at age 10.
-Medicine improved his condition, but he had been left with residual symptoms, including ADD, OCD, anxiety and "brain fog" which, he said, made it hard to think clearly.
+Medicine improved his condition, but he had been left with residual symptoms, including ADD, OCD, anxiety, and "brain fog" which, he said, made it hard to think clearly.
 After a year's worth intensive neurofeedback and Nexalin, his ADD, anxiety and brain fog were eliminated by about 99 percent, he said.